Jimmy Johnson (cornerback)

-James Earl Johnson (born March 31, 1938) is an American former professional football player and Olympic track athlete.
+James Earl Johnson (March 31, 1938 – May 8, 2024) was an American professional football cornerback who played for the San Francisco 49ers of the National Football League (NFL) from 1961 to 1976.
+He was named to the first-team on the NFL 1970s All-Decade Team, and in 1994, he was inducted into the Pro Football Hall of Fame.

 Johnson was born in Dallas and raised in Kingsburg, California.
-He is the younger brother of Rafer Johnson, winner of the decathlon gold medal at the 1960 Summer Olympics.
-Johnson played college football and ran track at UCLA.
-He won the NCAA 110-meter hurdles championship and was named an All-American in track and field.
+He was the younger brother of Rafer Johnson, winner of the decathlon gold medal at the 1960 Summer Olympics.
+Johnson played college football for the UCLA Bruins and was selected by the 49ers in the first round of the 1961 NFL draft.

-Johnson was the sixth player selected in the 1961 NFL Draft and played for the San Francisco 49ers in the National Football League (NFL) from 1961 to 1976.
+Johnson was selected by San Francisco with the sixth overall pick in the 1961 NFL draft.
 He was selected four times as a first-team All-Pro and played in five Pro Bowls.
-His jersey (No. 37) was permanently retired by the 49ers in 1977.
-In 1980, he was named as a first-string cornerback on the NFL 1970s All-Decade Team, and in 1994 he was inducted into the Pro Football Hall of Fame.
+His jersey (No. 37) was retired by the 49ers in 1977.

-Early years
+Early life

-Johnson was born in 1938 in Dallas.
+Johnson was born on March 31, 1938, in Dallas.
 His family moved to central California when Johnson was a boy.
 He attended Kingsburg High School in Kingsburg in Fresno County.

-Johnson's older brother Rafer preceded him as a multi-sport star at Kingsburgh High School and UCLA, ultimately winning the gold medal in the decathlon at the 1960 Summer Olympics.
+Johnson's older brother Rafer preceded him as a multi-sport star at Kingsburg High School and UCLA, ultimately winning the gold medal in the decathlon at the 1960 Summer Olympics.

-UCLA
+College career

-Johnson attended UCLA and played for the UCLA Bruins football team as a wingback and defensive back.
+Johnson first attended the Santa Monica College, playing for the Santa Monica Corsairs football team in 1957 and 1958.
+He then transferred to the University of California, Los Angeles and played for the UCLA Bruins football team as a wingback and cornerback.
 He totaled 812 yards from scrimmage in 1959 and 1960.
-Johnson also competed in track at UCLA, won the NCAA 110-meter hurdles championship, and was named an All-American in track and field.
+Johnson also competed in track at UCLA, he won the NCAA 110-meter hurdles championship and was named an All-American in track and field.

 While a student at UCLA, Johnson joined Pi Lambda Phi Fraternity, where he is recognized as a prominent alumni brother.